Skip to content

 About The Wool Channel

-• Weekly emails on geekier wool subjects, ranging from sheep to science to innovation and history
+- Quizzes on geeky wool subjects, ranging from sheep to science to innovation and history

-• And last but certainly not least, members get a golden key to our members-only playground, wool resource guide, and networking tool: TWC Community.
+- Last but certainly not least, members get a golden key to our members-only playground, reading club, wool resource guide, and networking tool: TWC Community.
 It even has an iOS app—how cool is that?

-No matter where you are on your wool journey, TWC has a place for you.
+No matter what your interests or where you are on your wool journey, TWC has a place for you.
 We're headed deep into Wooltopia, and I'd love to have you on board.
 Let's learn, celebrate, help spread the good word, and elevate wool to its rightful place in our global conversation.

 Why wool?